About This Guide

 Choosing the Right Package

-The budget pick — Queen of the West, Pakington Street
+The budget pick — Queen of the West or Justin Lane

 The waterfront session — Edge Geelong, Saturday only

 Edge Geelong is the only package with a genuine water view — the Eastern Beach deck looks across Corio Bay.
-Saturday only, two sessions available.
-The 11am start is the right pick for groups who want the foreshore to themselves and the bay in morning light; the 2pm session runs into the DJ programme Edge brings in on weekend afternoons.
-Book the 11am session at least a week out in summer.
+Saturday only, one session running 2pm to 4pm, minimum four guests.
+The 2pm start runs into the DJ programme Edge brings in on weekend afternoons, so treat it as a full-afternoon commitment rather than a lunch spot.
+Book at least a week out in summer; the deck fills.

 The group with dietary needs — Recess Bar & Eats, Moorabool Street

 Recess is Geelong's only certified gluten-free restaurant — not just gluten-aware, but Coeliac Australia accredited.
 If the group has coeliac members, this is the one venue where the bottomless package is confirmed safe.
-The Saturday-only schedule is the limitation; book the 11:30am or 5pm session if the 1:30pm Drag Brunch is already sold out.
+Sessions run 11:30am, 1:30pm and 5pm on Saturdays and Sundays; the 1:30pm Drag Brunch is monthly rather than weekly, so check the venue's diary before you build the invite.
+A non-alcoholic package at $69 per head is available for anyone in the group who isn't drinking.

 The special occasion — Two Noble at Sawyers Arms, Newtown

-- All six venues require advance bookings for the bottomless package.
+- All seven venues require advance bookings for the bottomless package.
 None run walk-in.

 - frankie. is the only venue confirmed to include spirits in the unlimited drinks list.
 The others cap at cocktails, wine, prosecco, and beer.